abidaadra/rfid_project/README.md

 # rfid_project

-1-Open rfid folder before rfidlcd folder
-2-Open rfid.ino file to detect the UID of your card
+Please open rfid folder before rfidlcd folder then open rfid.ino file to detect the UID of your card